Vladimir Shatalov: Cosmonaut career

 Shatalov was appointed cosmonaut of the 2nd Detachment (Military Space Programs).

-Shatalov has been in space three times.
-He made his first flight on January 14, 1969, on the Soyuz-4 spacecraft.
+Shatalov was in space three times.
+He made his first flight on 14 January 1969, on the Soyuz-4 spacecraft.
 It was the first to carry out manual rendezvous and docking with Soyuz-5.
 With his participation, for the first time in the world, an experimental space station was created and the transition through open space of cosmonauts Aleksei Yeliseyev and Yevgeny Khrunov from the Soyuz-5 spacecraft to the Soyuz-4 was carried out.
 There was no internal connecting corridor between the two craft, and so the crew had to step into space using handrails on the craft in order to carry out the transition.
 For his part in this feat, he was made a Hero of the Soviet Union and awarded The Order of Lenin.

 Later life

-From June 25, 1971, Shatalov served as Assistant to the Air Force Commander-in-Chief for Space Flight Preparation and Support (Deputy Air Force Commander for Space).
+From 25 June 1971, Shatalov served as Assistant to the Air Force Commander-in-Chief for Space Flight Preparation and Support (Deputy Air Force Commander for Space).
 From 1971 to 1991, Shatalov was a member of the State Commission on Manned Space Flights.
-On April 28, 1972, he defended his dissertation at the Gagarin Academy, and received the degree of candidate of technical sciences.
+On 28 April 1972, he defended his dissertation at the Gagarin Academy, and received the degree of candidate of technical sciences.
 In 1980, Shatalov was a consultant for the science fiction film Per Aspera Ad Astra.
-From January 3, 1987, to September 19, 1991, Shatalov served as the Commander of the Cosmonaut Training Center.
-By the decree of the President of the Russian Federation of May 9, 1992, Shatalov was transferred to the reserve on May 21, 1992.
+From 3 January 1987, to 19 September 1991, Shatalov served as the Commander of the Cosmonaut Training Center.
+By the decree of the President of the Russian Federation of 9 May 1992, Shatalov was transferred to the reserve on 21 May 1992.

 Shatalov was married to Musa Andreyevna Ionova (* 1928), and together they had two children named Igor Vladimirovich Shatalov (* 1952) and Yelena Vladimirovna Shatalova (* 1958).

-Shatalov died on June 15, 2021, at age 93.
-His funeral took place on June 17, 2021, at the Federal Military Memorial Cemetery in Mytishchi, Moscow Oblast.
+Shatalov died on 15 June 2021 at age 93.
+His funeral took place on 17 June 2021, at the Federal Military Memorial Cemetery in Mytishchi, Moscow Oblast.